liberland/laws/drafting/drafts/border_law.md

 c) Organizational and professional rules for IBIS personnel.

-## Section 3: Identification
+## Section 5: Identification
-### Article 29: Identity Verification
+### Article 24: Identity Verification
-1) An individual applying for a visa or entry (hereinafter referred to as "Applicant") must verify their identity through one or more of the following methods:
+1) An individual applying for a visa (hereinafter referred to as "Applicant") must verify their identity through one or more of the following methods:

-    a) A valid and recognized travel document;
+    a) A valid and recognized travel document that is compliant with the standards determined by the International Civil Aviation Organization (ICAO);

     b) One or more government-issued documents from a reputable or Liberland-recognized government;